simoncozens/babelfont/docs/Glyph.md

 * Python type: `dict`

-Each object in NFSF has an optional attached dictionary to allow the storage of format-specific information.
+Each object in Babelfont has an optional attached dictionary to allow the storage of format-specific information.
 Font creation software may store any additional information that they wish to have preserved on import and export under a namespaced (reverse-domain) key in this dictionary.
 For example, information